 \subsection{Convolutional Nueral Network with NetVLAD Layer}

-State-of-the-art deep-learning-based methods in writer identification and retrieval use a CNN to extract local image descriptors which are subsequently encoded using an encoding method.
+State-of-the-art deep-learning-based methods in writer identification and writer retrieval usually employ a CNN to extract the local image descriptors which are subsequently encoded using an encoding method.
 An encoding consists of two steps: 1) An \textit{embedding} step, where local feature vectors are projected into a possibly high-dimensional space, and 2) An \textit{aggregation} step, in which embedded local feature vectors of each input image are pooled into one global image descriptor.
-Christlein et al \cite{christlein2018encoding} computed local feature vectors by means of ResNet-20 residual neural network and used the VLAD \cite{jegou2011aggregating} encoding method for embedding and aggregation.
-Building on the success of Christlein et al \cite{christlein2018encoding} We propose a unified Neural network consisting of ResNet-20 followed by the trainable NetVLAD layer \cite{arandjelovic2016netvlad}, inspired by the VLAD, at the head of the last convolutional layer of ResNet-20 to learn embedding of feature vectors in an end-to-end manner using a triplet loss \cite{schroff2015facenet}.
+Christlein et al. \cite{christlein2018encoding} computed the local feature vectors through ResNet-20 residual neural network and used the VLAD \cite{jegou2011aggregating} encoding method for embedding and aggregation.
+Building on the success of Christlein et al. \cite{christlein2018encoding} we propose a unified Neural network consisting of ResNet-20 followed by the trainable NetVLAD layer \cite{arandjelovic2016netvlad}, inspired by the VLAD, at the head of the last convolutional layer of ResNet-20 to learn the embedding of feature vectors in an end-to-end manner using a triplet loss \cite{schroff2015facenet}.